StanfordSpezi/.github/profile/README.md

 > [!NOTE]
 > Stanford Spezi can be used to build mobile applications (iOS and Android), web services to store health data and interface with electronic health records, and web frontend applications.
 All use a common set of modules to simplify software development and improve reusability across systems.

+> [!TIP]
+> **Interested in vibe coding with Spezi?** [SpeziVibe](https://github.com/StanfordSpezi/SpeziVibe) provides a set of skills you can install into your favorite AI coding agent to walk you through the full process of planning and building a digital health app with Spezi.

 The following modules provide an overview of patient- and user-facing functionalities that can be implemented with Spezi to support research studies, electronic health record integration, and artificial intelligence–enabled systems:

 <table style="width: 80%">